2751 Campbell

 It was discovered on 7 September 1962, by IU's Indiana Asteroid Program at Goethe Link Observatory near Brooklyn, Indiana, United States.
 It is named for American astronomer William Wallace Campbell.

 Classification and orbit

-Campbell is a member of the stony subgroup of the Nysa family (FIN: 405), a group of asteroids in the inner main-belt not far from the Kirkwood gap at 2.5 AU, a depleted zone where a 3:1 orbital resonance with the orbit of Jupiter exists.
-The Nysian group is named after its largest member 44 Nysa.
+Campbell is a member of the stony subgroup of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main-belt not far from the Kirkwood gap at 2.5 AU, a depleted zone where a 3:1 orbital resonance with the orbit of Jupiter exists.

 It orbits the Sun in the inner main-belt at a distance of 2.0–2.8 AU once every 3 years and 9 months (1,363 days).
 Its orbit has an eccentricity of 0.17 and an inclination of 1° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation, as no precoveries were taken, and no prior identifications were made.